finol-digital/Card-Game-Simulator/docs/pages/custom.md

 Card Game Simulator allows users to create, share, and play custom card games.

 ## CGS Core Concept
-A custom game in CGS is a specification for a collection of information about a card game.
-This information primarily includes sets of cards and a definition of what properties those cards have.
+A custom card game in CGS follows the `Cgs.CardGameDef` specification.
+This specification primarily includes information on sets of cards and a definition of what properties those cards have.
 Ancillary information can include decks and boards to use with the game.
 See below for the full specification.

 ## CGS games directory
 Custom games are created with a new folder within the persistent games data directory.
 The location of this persistent data directory varies depending on platform.
 Some examples include:
 - Android: /Data/Data/com.finoldigital.cardgamesim/files/games/
 - Mac: ~/Library/Containers/com.finoldigital.CardGameSimulator/Data/Library/Application Support/com.finoldigital.CardGameSimulator/games
 - Windows (Steam): C:\Users\\<user\>\AppData\LocalLow\Finol Digital LLC\Card Game Simulator\games